MicrosoftDocs/win32/desktop-src/winmessenger/im-messenger.md

 ---
 title: Messenger object
 description: Do not use.
 The Messenger object implements the IMessenger3 interface and DMessengerEvents dispinterface.
-This object maintains lists of users and performs most automation functions. ms.assetid: 'df8c17a7-63ae-4e72-bb8d-71c60e84a845'
+This object maintains lists of users and performs most automation functions. ms.assetid: df8c17a7-63ae-4e72-bb8d-71c60e84a845
+keywords:
+- Messenger object Windows Messenger
-keywords: ["Messenger object Windows Messenger", "Messenger object Windows Messenger , described"]
+- Messenger object Windows Messenger , described
 topic_type:
 - apiref
 api_name: